DSS3113/EquityBot/README.md

 ## Get news
 Scrapes news from TradingView.
-### Get news from a few hours, days, weeks.... ago
+### Get news from a specified number of hours, days, weeks, months, and years ago
 #### Usage: `!news <interval> <tickers>`
 #### Example: `!news 2w AAPL AMZN`
 For intervals, `h` corresponds to hours, `d` corresponds to days, `w` corresponds to weeks, `m` corresponds to months, and `y` corresponds to years.